 Transit Score 100 and walk score is 98.
 TTC public transit via bus, streetcar or subway with very frequent service.
 St. Andrew and Osgoode subway stations.

-The Entertainment District downtown is concentrated around King Street West between University Avenue and Spadina Avenue, Simcoe and Front Street.
+The Entertainment District downtown Toronto is concentrated around King Street West between University Avenue and Spadina Avenue, Simcoe and Front Street.